Categorification of DAHA and Macdonald polynomials: Macdonald modules for

 \end{definition}

 \begin{rem} The module $\sEM_{-k \omega}$ is the $\pi$-automorphism twist of the module $\sEM_{(k+1) \omega}$. \end{rem}

 We need local versions of these modules.

-\begin{definition} The quotient module $ \sEMloc_{k \omega}=\sEM_{k \omega}/\langle h \rangle[z]w_{k \omega}$ is called \emph{the local nonsymmetric Macdonald module}. \end{definition}
+\begin{definition} The quotient module $ \sEMloc_{k \omega}=\sEM_{k \omega}/\langle h \rangle[z]v_{k \omega}$ is called \emph{the local nonsymmetric Macdonald module}. \end{definition}

-\begin{rem} Note that in difference to ordinary nonsuper Weyl modules the $k \omega$-weight space of $\sEMloc_{k \omega}$ is not one dimensional because we have a nontrivial action of some elements $hq^a\xi$, $a > 0$ on the generator.
+\begin{rem} Note that in difference to ordinary non super Weyl modules the $k \omega$-weight space of $\sEMloc_{k \omega}$ is not one dimensional because we have a nontrivial action of some elements $hq^a\xi$, $a > 0$ on the generator.
 One more difference is that $\sEMloc_{k \omega}$ is not a restriction of any module over the whole current algebra. \end{rem}